 Elm Grove

 The buildings around Lewes Road are pretty run down and do get a lot of graffiti, so I’d look to avoid being too close to this road.
-Elm Grove does however offer you close access to Sainsbury’s.
+Elm Grove does however offer you close access to Sainsbury’s, which is a giant store.

 Moulsecoomb